 While it’s great that they are recycling/reusing these plastic materials, you’ll still need to wash them at some point.
-Because of this, personally I don’t purchase recycled poly clothing, but I won’t have hard feelings if you do.
+Because of this, personally, I don’t purchase recycled poly clothing, but I won’t have hard feelings if you do.
 A lot of it is about what you’re comfortable with.

-Saying No to synthetics
+Saying No to Synthetics

 It’s harder than you’d think to find quality items of clothing, but it’s not impossible.
 Cotton, Wool, Modal, Tencel, Bamboo, Leather, and Silk are quality items to purchase.

-Modal and Tencel are man made materials but they are derived from natural products.
+Modal and Tencel are man-made materials but they are derived from natural products.
 Both are made from wood pulp.

 Natural materials leave synthetic materials in the dust as far as comfort and quality go, but beware, just because something is made of a natural material doesn’t mean it’s a quality item.

 I’ve seen some Cashmere sweaters that are terribly thin.
-If you’re spending good money on a quality material, make sure it’s actually worth it.
+If you’re spending good money on quality material, make sure it’s actually worth it.
 A thin cashmere sweater isn’t going to last very long and it won’t keep you as warm as a thicker sweater will.

 Purchasing quality without the high price tag

 Who doesn’t like to find a good deal?
 I never pay full price for clothing.
-Instead I wait for deals and browse shops that I know carry quality items at a discounted price.
+Instead, I wait for deals and browse shops that I know carry quality items at a discounted price.

 I do have to say that finding quality clothing for women is almost impossible.
-My husband can find quality clothes all the time, but a lot of women’s clothing is synthetic and I think it’s because women will pay full price for items that look good, over quality or materials.
+My husband can find quality clothes all the time, but a lot of women’s clothing is synthetic and I think it’s because women will pay full price for items that look good, over the quality of materials.
 Men typically won’t.

-My Favorite brands include: Pendleton, Filson, Wolverine 1000 Mile and Red Wing.
-Yes these are expensive brands, but they make quality items that will last forever with proper care of course.
+My Favorite brands include Pendleton, Filson, Wolverine 1000 Mile, and Red Wing.
+Yes, these are expensive brands, but they make quality items that will last forever with proper care of course.

-Other quality brands to look out for are Darn Tough, Tentree, United by Blue, Farm to Feet and Toad&co.
+Other quality brands to look out for are Darn Tough, Tentree, United by Blue, Farm to Feet, and Toad&co.

-Filson – Founded in 1897 in Seattle Washington specializing in high quality, durable men’s clothing.
+Filson – Founded in 1897 in Seattle Washington specializing in high-quality, durable men’s clothing.
 They are just getting into making Women’s clothing and I’m sad to say that they have fallen into that women trap.
 A lot of synthetics for women and real materials for men.
 If you’re a man or are shopping for a man, their clothes are some of the best.
 They do have some quality items for women, you just have to look at the tags.

 Pendleton – Founded in 1863 in Oregon.
 They make some of the highest quality wool clothing.
 Wool is their main product offering, but they do sell some mixed blends.
 They have a wide variety of women’s clothing along with men’s.

-Wolverine 1000 mile boots and Red wing Heritage – Leather boots and shoes are incredible, seriously.
+Wolverine 1000-mile boots and Redwing Heritage – Leather boots and shoes are incredible, seriously.
 What I love about these brands is that their shoes will last forever.
 Most of them are resole-able so you can keep wearing them for years.

 I wasn’t really a boot girl but one day my husband found an incredible deal on some 1000 boots from Wolverine and I was forever changed.
-Okay that sounds dramatic but seriously they are the most comfortable shoes I have ever worn.
+Okay, that sounds dramatic but seriously they are the most comfortable shoes I have ever worn.
 They are fully leather with a leather insole.
 There is no cushion which would make you think that they wouldn’t be comfortable at all, but it’s like walking barefoot.
 They are incredibly comfortable and will last forever.

 So yeah the brands I’ve mentioned are expensive… They are worth the price tag, but it’s so hard to pay full price for anything, so I do most of my shopping at Sierra Trading Post – It’s the best shop in the TJ Maxx family IMO.
-They carry Pendleton, Red Wing, Filson and all the other brands I mentioned above at discounted prices!
-They also carry a lot of other brands that use Organic cotton and other natural materials.
+They carry Pendleton, Red Wing, Filson, and all the other brands I mentioned above at discounted prices!
+They also carry a lot of other brands that use organic cotton and other natural materials.
 They have sales all the time as well, so you can get some really great deals!

 Nordstrom Rack is another great shop to find great deals on clothing and shoes.
 I’ve found more leather bags and shoes here than clothing but it’s worth looking at because you never know when they’ll have quality clothing.